Tips for maintaining your independence

 Not all public services like these are operated by the government or a charity or trust; some, such as Barclays Digital Eagles, are operated and maintained by commercial services.
 Barclays recently introduced their Digital Eagles scheme that helps people build their internet skills including email, online banking and video calls.
 Holding free and friendly Tea and Teach sessions across the UK, they help individuals build their confidence in using the internet for both communication and finance.
 If there is not a Tea and Teach session near you they have plenty of easy-to-use guides available to download to better explain relevant internet topics.

 Reduced mobility doesn’t just prevent you from getting about, but it can also make daily tasks even more difficult.
 Simple tasks that younger people may take for granted, such as cooking, can be incredibly difficult and, at times, painful or dangerous for older people living by themselves.
 To help guarantee older people a regular hot home cooked meal the Casserole Club was set up; see if there is one in your area or refer someone you think may benefit from their initiative with Casserole Club refer a diner.
-You can read more about the Casserole Club scheme in this recent article.

 Many of us might struggle to get through the day without technology such as a computer or our mobile phone, but for many older people across the country, such technology may be overly complicated or deteriorating hearing or sight might make them difficult to use.
 Thankfully, manufacturers have developed a solution to both technologies that is older-user-friendly and effective.